akc/sloane/README.md

 :   Only print urls of found entries

 -n --limit=INT
-:   Limit the number of entries retrieved (default: 5)
+:   Retrieve at most this many entries (default: 5)

 -? --help
 :   Display a short help message